moinakg/pcompress/README.md

 NOTE: It is recommended not to use '-L' with libbsc compression since libbsc uses
       LZP internally as well.

+    Encryption flags:
+       '-e'       Encrypt chunks with AES.
+The password can be prompted from the user or read from a file.
+Whether 128-Bit or 256-Bit keys are used depends on how the pcompress binary was built.
+Default build uses 128-Bit keys.
+                  Unique keys are generated every time pcompress is run even when giving the same password.
+Of course enough info is stored in the compressed file so that the key used for the file can be re-created given the correct password.

+                  The Scrypt algorithm from Tarsnap is used (See: http://www.tarsnap.com/scrypt.html) for generating keys from
+                  passwords.
+The CTR mode AES mechanism from Tarsnap is also utilized.

+       '-w <pathname>'
+                  Provide a file which contains the encryption password.
+This file must be readable and writable since it is zeroed out after the password is read.

+NOTE: When using pipe-mode via -p the only way to provide a password is to use '-w'.

 Environment Variables
 =====================